thiagoluiznunes/CG-Assignments/cg_framework/README.md

 ---

 ### Lines Rasterization
+The task of drawing a pixel on the screen was a bit easy, right?
+Now, we have a challenge that is to draw a line and this task is not as easy as you think, but to help us, there are some algorithms that can do this for us, however it is very important to understand them.

 #### Digital Differential Analyzer (DDA)
 Digital Differential Analyzer (DDA) algorithm is the simple line generation algorithm.